coreruleset/documentation/README.md

 ## For users of the CRS

 The generated documentation is automatically updated at https://coreruleset.org/docs/.
-Unless you intend on contributing to the documentation, you can view the documentation there.
-The rest of this page explains how to work on the documentation.
+If you just want to read the documentation, you can find it there.
+If you intend on contributing to the documentation, the rest of this page will guide you through it.

 ## Requirements